Apply to TRIO SSS

 6. First Appointment: After your orientation, we will schedule your first check-in appointment.
 The goal of this meeting will be to touch base about your goals, make a two year academic plan, discuss strategies to help you succeed, answer any questions you have about transferring, and to help you start planning for your future.

 A student’s dependency status is determined by government standards when you complete your FAFSA.
 Students who work and live on their own may still be considered “dependent” by financial aid.
-When completing your TRIO SSS application, put your dependency status as whatever the FAFSA/financial aid office has determined for you.
-If you are unsure, you may wish to consult this online guide provided by the Department of Education.
-You may also reach out to the WVC financial aid office and/or TRIO for assistance.
+When completing your income verification form, we are required to ask for your parents' information if you are considered "dependent" by the financial aid office.
+If you are unsure of your status, you may wish to consult this online guide provided by the Department of Education.
+We can also help you find this information in ctcLink.
+Our team is happy to help!

 Unfortunately, because we receive 100% of our funding from the U.S. Federal government, we are only able to accept students that are U.S. Citizens or Permanent Residents at this time.

 To meet the eligibility requirements, a student must document their disability with the WVC Director of Student Access.
-However, if you meet any of our other eligibility requirements (i.e., first-generation student and/or low income) you are still welcome to apply.
+However, you are still welcome to apply if you think you might meet one of our other eligibility requirements (i.e., first-generation student and/or low income).

 No. To respect student privacy, we do not request any information about the nature of a student’s disability.
 If you indicate that you have a documented disability on the application, we will ask for your permission to verify this with the Director of Student Access, but will not ask any information about your disability itself.